Click to listen to this article

-Are you a small business owner and wondering why your staff isn’t getting as much done as you would like?
+Are you a small business owner and wondering why your staff isn’t being as productive as you would like?

-You have probably done your best to make your workspace as efficiency-friendly as you can.
+You have probably done your best to make your workspace as efficient as you can.
 However, there still may be several common workplace distractions that you haven’t thought about and definitely haven’t removed from the office.
+These could be hindering your workplace productivity.

 Noisy Printers and Copiers